- Education & Policy

 - About Us

 Thank you for your interest in exploring a health related career!
 University Health Services has partnered with University College to offer academic credit through classes that offer exposure to various medical fields and hands-on skills within the UHS clinic.
 The purpose is to give students well rounded exposure to the many health careers that fall under the expertise of University Health Services (UHS) staff.
 UHS has a full outpatient clinic, pharmacy, health education department, clinic lab, radiology, and dedicated women’s clinic.
 Additionally there are professions that tie into healthcare administration, healthcare information technology, and patient services.

 At the end of this semester long program, you will be able to more closely identify with all occupational responsibilities within the clinic, as well as have a broad appreciation of what it’s like to work in a healthcare facility.
 Some programming will be general health industry related topics while other areas will be more targeted towards interacting with staff in their roles.
 Please know there will be no hands-on experience with actual patients during this program.

 UNIV Program Partnership Committee

 Chris Barlow, MHA (Director of University Health Services)

-Pamela Stokes, RN (Nursing Manager, University Health Services)
+Pamela Stokes, RN (Associate Director of Clinical Operations, University Health Services)